New Iberia, Louisiana

-New Iberia (La Nouvelle-Ibérie (Note: /fr/); Nueva Iberia (Note: /es/); Nouvèl Ibéri) is the largest city in and the parish seat of Iberia Parish in the U.S. state of Louisiana.
-The city of New Iberia is located approximately 21 mi southeast of Lafayette, and forms part of the Lafayette metropolitan statistical area in the region of Acadiana.
-The 2020 United States census tabulated a population of 28,555.
-New Iberia is served by Amtrak’s Sunset Limited, operating between Los Angeles and New Orleans.
-New Iberia has a major four lane highway, being U.S. 90 (future Interstate 49), and has its own general aviation airfield, Acadiana Regional Airport.
+New Iberia (La Nouvelle-Ibérie; (Note: /fr/) Nueva Iberia; (Note: /es/) Nouvèl Ibéri) is the largest city in and the parish seat of Iberia Parish in the U.S. state of Louisiana.
+The city of New Iberia is located about 21 mi southeast of Lafayette and forms part of the Lafayette metropolitan statistical area in the region of Acadiana.
+The 2020 United States census reported a population of 28,555.
+New Iberia is served by Amtrak's Sunset Limited, operating between Los Angeles and New Orleans.
+New Iberia has a major four-lane highway, U.S. 90 (future Interstate 49), and has its own general-aviation airfield, Acadiana Regional Airport.
 Scheduled passenger and cargo airline service is available via the nearby Lafayette Regional Airport located adjacent to U.S. 90 in Lafayette.

 History

 New Iberia dates its founding to the spring of 1779, when a group of some 500 colonists (Malagueños) from Spain, led by Lieutenant Colonel Don Francisco Bouligny, came up Bayou Teche and settled around what became known as Spanish Lake.